Ten Reasons Why Skin Whitening Products Are Shady AF

 To find out more on this topic listen to the Centre for Appearance’s podcast episode 17 ‘the colour of beauty’, where Nadia and Jade look at the juxtaposition between the practice of tanning and skin-lightening and examine why people go to great efforts to change the colour of their skin.
 You can listen it, as well as past episodes on iTunes - Soundcloud - Acast

-Nadia Craddock is a PhD Candidate at the Centre for Appearance Research(CAR), exploring whether big business can meaningfully foster and advocate for positive body image.
+Nadia Craddock is an applied body image researcher at the Centre for Appearance Research(CAR).
 She produces and co-hosts CAR's podcast, Appearance Matters, which covers all topics related to appearance and body image research.
-You can find her on Twitter @nadiac322